 Raye Lynn Mercer

 Raye Lynn Mercer founded the Franklin School for the Performing Arts (FSPA) in 1985.
 A graduate of Middlebury College, she attended the Vienna International Music Center in Vienna, Austria.
-Pianist, director, producer and choreographer, Raye Lynn has presented 23 seasons of musicals, plays, concerts and dance with FSPA and the community-based Franklin Performing Arts Company.
-Her school’s student resumes include placement in top college and conservatory arts programs, six national Broadway tours, seven European concert tours, the American Idol finals and annual performances at Disney World.
+Pianist, director, producer and choreographer, Raye Lynn has presented 29 seasons of musicals, plays, concerts and dance productions with FSPA and the community-based Franklin Performing Arts Company, established in 1991.
+Raye Lynn serves as Administrator of the school, oversees the FSPA musical theater program and directs the international touring ensemble Electric Youth.
+Her school's student resumes include placement in top college and conservatory arts programs, six national Broadway tours, ten European concert tours, the American Idol finals and annual performances at Disney World.
 Combining profession and hobby, Raye Lynn has directed Symphony of Horses productions across the country.
-Locally, Raye Lynn is a member of the Chamber of Commerce, served on the local Cultural Council and was a 20-year volunteer to the America’s Junior Miss Scholarship Program.
-President and Executive Director of the New England Center for the Performing Arts (NECPA), Raye Lynn is the visionary behind the development of a regional performing arts education and presentation complex in her hometown of Franklin, Massachusetts.
+Locally, she is a member of the Chamber of Commerce, served on the local Cultural Council and was a 20-year volunteer to the America's Junior Miss Scholarship Program.
+President and Executive Director of the Franklin Performing Arts Company, Raye Lynn is the visionary behind the development of a new performance and event venue in Franklin, Massachusetts, opening in the summer of 2014.

 LITTLE MUSIC SCHOOL DIRECTOR